mendhak/mendhak.github.io/posts/2026-07-19-privacy-is-not-a-soundbite.md

 ---

 An unfortunate aspect regarding the privacy discourse is how it has been subverted into a set of meaningless soundbites that detract from actual privacy issues.
-A commonly used refrain, often used to gatekeep services and software, is about how "they are selling your data".
+A commonly used refrain, often used to gatekeep software and services, is about how "they are selling your data".
 That's a gross oversimplification of what privacy is, and actively harms the concept of privacy by framing it as a binary.

 It takes just a few seconds of critical thinking to watch it fall apart.